 The Alberta Utilities Commission celebrated its centennial in 2015.
-Over the course of its 100 years of service, the AUC and its predecessors have had a rich history including the regulation of everything from electricity and natural gas to debentures and railway tariffs, telephone lines and milk, and even ambulance services and apple imports from British Columbia.
+Over the course of its first 100 years of service, the AUC and its predecessors have had a rich history including the regulation of everything from electricity and natural gas to debentures and railway tariffs, telephone lines and milk, and even ambulance services and apple imports from British Columbia.

 We hope you enjoy taking a journey through our history while browsing through the Alberta Utilities Commission 100 years of service to Alberta 1915-2015 interactive book and clicking though some of the defining moments in this timeline.